-The 4th Annual TEDxChilliwack is taking place on Saturday, April 13, 2019 at G. W. Graham Theatre
+The 4th Annual TEDxChilliwack was held on Saturday, April 13, 2019 at G. W. Graham Theatre

 Dr. Carin Bondar